Monk-e-Mail: Background

 The company CareerBuilder garnered its first footing into advertisements for Super Bowl events in 2005 with three spots created by Cramer-Krasselt for a campaign named "Working with Monkeys"; all of them feature a man having to labor with rambunctious monkeys, with the pitch being to go to CareerBuilder.com to find a better job.
-CareerBuilder users increased by 50% days after the original airing of the ads, and consumer marketing vice president Richard Castellini claimed to have recoup the amount of money he purchased on them in three weeks.
+CareerBuilder users increased by 50% days after the original airing of the ads, and consumer marketing vice president Richard Castellini claimed to have recouped the amount of money he purchased on them in three weeks.
 In next year's Super Bowl event, CareerBuilder bought two more ads in the same vein and promoted them with Monk-e-Mail, a site that launched twelve days before the game on January 25, 2006.
 No money was put into the marketing of Monk-e-Mail, which involved no more than CareerBuilder sending the site to all of its approximately-1,800 employees and putting a banner at the bottom of its official site.